codeigniter4/CodeIgniter4/user_guide_src/source/helpers/form_helper.rst

 *********************

 You may need to use HTML and characters such as quotes within your form elements.
-In order to do that safely, you'll need to use :doc:`common function <../general/common_functions>` :php:func:`esc()`.
+In order to do that safely, you'll need to use the :doc:`common function <../general/common_functions>` :php:func:`esc()`.